I am always aware of the physical environment. I feel more at home in salt water in the ocean than on land among humans.

 The unwritten understanding of social in our W.E.I.R.D.
 (Western Educated Industrialised Rich Democratic) culture seems to be:

 “social” refers to negotiating social status and power gradients; it refers to competing against each other using culturally defined rules.
 It seems to take non-autistic people decades to appreciate non-social interests.

 Through my cognitive lens it seems society is sick.
 We don’t even have a good language to talk about diseases of society.
 Instead our society cultivates a language for describing ways in which individuals are “deficient” and “deserve to be rejected”.

-From what I have seen, autists have a collaborative advantage.
+From what I have seen, Autists have a collaborative advantage.
 We don’t have hidden agendas.
 Inclusive culture is minimalistic.
-Relying on the social transmission of hundreds of unspoken rules via osmosis is not only distinctly autism unfriendly – but also stands in the way of collaboration across cultural and organisational boundaries at all levels of scale.
+Relying on the social transmission of hundreds of unspoken rules via osmosis is not only distinctly unfriendly to Autistic ways of being – but also stands in the way of collaboration across cultural and organisational boundaries at all levels of scale.

 It would be nice to be appreciated as a living human with basic human needs as well as unique needs related to heightened sensitivity to sounds and limited capacity for social interactions.
 Culture is constructed one trusted relationship at a time.
 This is the essence of fully appreciating diversity.
 Investing in trusted relationships is the only way of developing shared understanding.

 I am acutely aware that I can only pay appropriate attention to a small number of treasured trusted relationships.
 My family, my colleagues at S23M, and the ocean and all the creatures within it make life worthwhile.
 They are my life support system.